5 Days in Puerto Viejo: Exploring The Caribbean Coast

 Snorkel off the beach!

-Day 3: Explore Cahuita National Park and Playa Negra
+Day 3 – Explore Cahuita National Park

 20 minutes north of Puerto Viejo town, Cahuita National Park invites you to unwind and explore at your own pace.
 There are two main gateways to access this laid-back paradise.
 The Kelly Creek Station is the main entry point.
 You’ll simply jot down your details in a logbook and the entrance fee is a voluntary donation if you wish.
 Please donate!
 Your contributions are what keep the park free and well maintained.
 The second entrance, Puerto Vargas Station, is down the road and there’s a US$10 admission fee.
 Once inside the main park entrance, you’ll see the bathrooms before continuing on your adventure.
+Don’t miss our full guide here.

 White Face Monkey in Cahuita